syncfusion-content/xamarin-docs/Xamarin/Cards/SfCardLayout.md

 ## VisibleCardIndex

-VisibleCardIndex is used when the given index of the card to be displayed in front of the card layout.
+VisibleCardIndex is used when given index of the card to be displayed in front of the card layout.

 {% tabs %}